Kansas Building Code, Permit & Licensing Information

 What is Kansas Building Code Current Edition?

-The Kansas Codes Collaborative is a new stakeholder group that will help the Energy Division improve its energy codes compliance program and identify additional strategies to support energy codes compliance in local jurisdictions.
-Members include representatives from the residential and commercial building industries and codes officials from Kansas cities and counties that have already adopted (or are planning to adopt) the 2009 or 2012 International Energy Conservation Code (IECC).
+The Kansas Codes Collaborative is a stakeholder group that will help the Energy Division improve its energy codes compliance program and identify additional strategies to support energy codes compliance in local jurisdictions.

 Codes are adopted and enforced locally.
 All local jurisdictions can make any amendments they deem necessary in their jurisdictions.